 We recommend using APR when comparing loan offers and costs from different lenders.
 Remember, any lender regulated in the UK or the US is required to provide you with APR.

-The interest rate is the per annum rate at which interest is calculated on your loan, while APR is a legally mandated rate that describes the total cost of borrowing, which is required for all lenders that are regulated by the FCA.
+The interest rate is the annual rate at which interest is calculated on your loan.
+APR is a rate that describes the total cost of borrowing, which is required for all lenders that are regulated by the FCA.

 We use simple interest rates, meaning that interest does not compound throughout the life of the loan.
 The interest rate is variable, and is made up of two components:

 - a fixed margin, determined by Prodigy Finance